ramblingbarney/verbose-pancake/README.md

 # verbose-pancake

-The purpose of this application is provide an easy way to track bugs and features for payment.
+The purpose of this application is provide an easy way to track bugs/features for payment and to collaborate with fellow team members in real time with a message history.

 ## Prerequisites